 Cranial Endoscopic Procedures

-- Endoscopic Pituitary Surgery And Craniopharyngioma Surgery
+1. Endoscopic Pituitary Surgery And Craniopharyngioma Surgery

 Advantages of Endoscopic Pituitary Surgery and Craniopharyngioma surgery

-With this newly developed minimally invasive technique, pituitary tumors can be removed through the patient’s natural nose.
+- With this newly developed minimally invasive technique, pituitary tumors can be removed through the patient’s natural nose.

-§ This procedure does not require sublabial or nostril incisions and eliminates the need for occlusive postoperative packing used with the conventional procedures.
+- This procedure does not require sub labial or nostril incisions and eliminates the need for occlusive postoperative packing used with the conventional procedures.

 - This method is minimally invasive because it directly approaches the tumor through the patient’s nostril thus eliminating facial swelling, decreasing postoperative pain, and making recovery quicker.

 - The procedure is innovative because it utilizes endoscopic technology to improve visualization of the pituitary gland, the tumor, and other anatomical structures.

 Endoscopic Management Of Intraventricular

 The cerebral ventricles are chambers within the brain that contain a clear-colorless fluid called cerebrospinal fluid (CSF).
 CSF serves as an excellent medium for endoscopy given clarity and space.
 Since many varieties of brain tumors can occur in the ventricles, biopsy is commonly recommended in order to define the best type of therapy.

 Endoscopic Tumor Surgery

 The tumor is readily identified due to the difference in appearance from the surrounding tissue.
 Biopsy forceps are then used to sample the tumor.
 Because direct vision is being used, samples can be selected avoiding any small blood vessels or other important structures within the ventricle, features that cannot be done with standard “closed” needle biopsies.

 Because these tumors are typically situated deep within the brain, the ability to approach these tumors with a minimally

 Endoscopic Minimally Invasive Keyhole Surgery For Tumor Excision Through A Small Opening Of 2cm And Short Hospital Stay.